valentingregoire/mod-desktop-files/README.md

    ```

 6. create a file called `.env` where we will store some environmental variables
-   that need to be set in order to let mopdep-mod-ui interact with
+   that need to be set in order to let modep-mod-ui interact with
    modep-mod-host:

    ```bash